-Within your customer contribution Layer, click the Gear icon on the left of any contribution layer and input the store numbers that you want to analyze, e.g. show data for store 1480 based on FSAs:
+In the Layer panel under Contribution & Web Layers, click the Gear icon on the left side of any contribution layer and input the store numbers that you want to analyze, e.g. show data for store 1480 based on FSAs:

-Within the Layers Panel, click on the option to Show Points.
+Within the Layers Panel, click the option to Show Points.

-Based on your Store ID that was input, individual points will appear on the map within each area:
+Based on the Store ID that was inputted, individual points will appear on the map within each area:

 👉 Keep in Mind

 If you're showing customer data in Canada, the lowest level of granularity that can be shown is by postal codes, even if your data is based on street address.
 Check out our docs here to learn more about discovering which postal codes have multiple customers.

 Using the Show Points tool, you can pick up to twenty locations and visualize the spread of your customers for a given market.
 This helps you identify the organic boundaries of your trade areas, showing which ones customers visit and the opportunities for infill sites.